 - 3.1.8 Businesses that are not on the trust and company service register are not permitted, under Regulation 56, to perform trust and company service work.
-Any business that performs trust and company service work when not on the register may be subject to disciplinary action, or civil or criminal sanctions imposed by HMRC. - 3.1.9 HMRC must maintain a register of all relevant persons who are trust or company service providers (TCSPs) that are not already registered with the FCA. - 3.1.10 Businesses that are a member of a professional body, will be registered by that body on the trust and company service register because HMRC has asked the professional body supervisors to notify them of all the firms they supervise that perform trust and company service work (including firms where the work is incidental to the accountancy services).
-The supervisory authority will send HMRC the name and address of each business and confirm they are 'fit and proper'. - 3.1.11 Businesses do not need to separately apply to HMRC but should contact their supervisory body if they are unsure whether they are on the register.
+Any business that performs trust and company service work when not on the register may be subject to disciplinary action or civil or criminal sanctions imposed by HMRC. - 3.1.9 HMRC must maintain a register of all relevant persons who are trust or company service providers (TCSPs) that are not already registered with the Financial Conduct Authority (FCA). - 3.1.10 Businesses that are a member of a professional body will be registered by that body on the trust and company service register because HMRC has asked the professional body supervisors to notify them of all the firms they supervise that perform trust and company service work (including firms where the work is incidental to the accountancy services).
+The professional body supervisor will send HMRC the name and address of each business and confirm they are 'fit and proper'.
+HMRC will then review this information and may carry out further checks before confirming approval, including looking further into the fit and proper status of a BOOM. - 3.1.11 Businesses do not need to separately apply to HMRC but should contact their supervisory body if they are unsure whether they are on the register.